1968 Democratic National Convention

 The 1968 Democratic National Convention was held August 26–29 at the International Amphitheatre in Chicago, Illinois, United States.
 Earlier that year incumbent President Lyndon B. Johnson had announced he would not seek reelection, thus making the purpose of the convention to select a new presidential nominee for the Democratic Party.
-The keynote speaker was Senator Daniel Inouye of Hawaii.
 Vice President Hubert Humphrey and Senator Edmund Muskie of Maine were nominated for president and vice president, respectively.

-The most contentious issues of the convention were the continuing American military involvement in the Vietnam War and voting reform, particularly expanding the right to vote for draft-age soldiers (age 18) who were unable to vote as the voting age was 21.
-The convention also marked a turning point where previously idle groups such as youth and minorities became more involved in politics and voting.
+The event was among the most tense and confrontational political conventions in American history, and became notorious for the televised heavy-handed police tactics of the host, Mayor Richard J. Daley of Chicago.
+The most contentious issues were the continuing American military involvement in the Vietnam War, and expanding the right to vote to draft-age soldiers by lowering the voting age from 21 to 18 years old.
+Dissatisfaction with the convention led to significant changes in the rules governing delegate selection, ushering in the modern primary election system.

-The convention of 1968 was held during a year of riots, political turbulence, and mass civil unrest.
-The assassination of Martin Luther King Jr. in April of that year inflamed racial tensions to an unprecedented level.
-King assassination riots in more than 100 cities followed and marked the end of the civil rights movement.
-The convention also followed the assassination of Robert F. Kennedy on June 5.
-Kennedy's assassination derailed the convention, paving the way for Humphrey.
-Both Kennedy and Senator Eugene McCarthy of Minnesota had been running for the Democratic nomination at the time.
-The Humphrey–Muskie ticket would be defeated in the presidential election by the Republican ticket of Richard Nixon and Spiro Agnew.
+The year 1968 was a time of riots, political turbulence, and mass civil unrest.
+The assassination of Martin Luther King in April of that year, following his opposition to the Vietnam War, further inflamed racial tensions, and protest riots in more than 100 cities followed.
+The convention also followed the assassination of Robert F. Kennedy, a candidate in the primary, on June 5.
+Currently second in delegates at the time of his death to the pro-war Humphrey, the loss of Kennedy saw his committed delegates go for Humphrey over candidate Eugene McCarthy, who had been third in delegates.

+The Humphrey–Muskie ticket failed to win the confidence of Democratic voters, to unite liberals, or to attract anti-war voters.
+They were later defeated in the presidential election by the "silent majority" Republican ticket of Richard Nixon and Spiro Agnew.

 Before the convention

-The Democratic Party, which controlled the House of Representatives, the Senate, and the White House in 1968, was divided.
+The Democratic Party, which controlled the House, the Senate, and the White House in 1968, was divided.
 Senator Eugene McCarthy entered the campaign in November 1967, challenging incumbent President Lyndon Johnson for the Democratic nomination.
 Senator Robert F. Kennedy entered the race in March 1968.

-Johnson, facing dissent within his party, and having only barely won the New Hampshire primary, announced that he would not seek re-election on March 31, 1968.
+Johnson, facing dissent within his party, never entered the 1968 race but won the New Hampshire presidential primary in March 1968 as a write-in candidate; he then announced on March 31 that he would not seek re-election.
 The Wisconsin primary was scheduled for April 2, and public opinion polls showed Johnson as third in the race, behind McCarthy and Kennedy.
-For an incumbent president to come in third in a primary would be unprecedented humiliation, and for Johnson it was better to drop out of the race on March 31 rather than to come in third in the Wisconsin primary.
 In his television address announcing his withdrawal from the presidential race, Johnson also announced the United States would stop bombing North Vietnam north of the 19th parallel and was willing to open peace talks.
-On April 27 Vice President Hubert Humphrey entered into the race but did not compete in any primaries; instead he inherited the delegates previously pledged to Johnson and then collected delegates in caucus states, especially in caucuses controlled by local Democratic bosses.
+On April 27 Vice President Hubert Humphrey entered the race but did not compete in any primaries; instead he inherited the delegates previously pledged to Johnson and then collected delegates in caucus states, especially in caucuses controlled by local Democratic bosses.